Gundamma Katha: Themes

 Gundamma Katha is based partially on William Shakespeare's play The Taming of the Shrew.
 It focuses on a widow named Gundamma and her two daughters.
 The film's main theme is the step-daughter Lakshmi facing problems because of the widow, and the former's suitor teaching the latter a lesson.
 Using the first conversation between Gundamma and Lakshmi, in which the former abuses the latter for disturbing her sleep, Narasaraju introduces Gundamma's mindset and behaviour.
 Further incidents include the dismissal of a server fired from a hotel after refusing to work as a servant in Gundamma's house, and Ghantayya explaining Gundamma's character to Ramabhadrayya.

 According to Filmfare's V. V. S. R. Hanumantha Rao, true friendship is the theme of the film.
 Most of the film's dialogue, especially that between Ramana Reddy and Allu Ramalingaiah, are satirical and provide references to Indian society during the 1960s.
 The song "Lechindi Nidra" is about the empowerment of women and their role in areas of the government.
 In her article "Manifestation of devotion" about the importance of the Krishna Janmashtami festival, Rajeswari Kalyanam of The Hans India said the lyrics and photography of the song "Aligina Velane Choodali" recall the romantic side of Krishna that every woman sees in her husband or the person she loves.
 It also recalls the bond Krishna shared with his foster mother Yashoda.

 Music

 The official soundtrack of Gundamma Katha was composed by Ghantasala; it consists of eight songs whose lyrics were written by Pingali.
 The sound mixing process was supervised by A. Krishnan and V. Sivaram, and the soundtrack was processed by N. C. Sen Gupta.
 Ghantasala provided vocals for Rama Rao and Nageswara Rao; P. Susheela and P. Leela provided the vocals for Savitri and Jamuna.
-The song "Entha Hayi" was composed using the Mohanam raga.
+The songs "Entha Hayi" and "Mounamuga Nee" were composed in the raga Mohanam.
+The song "Aligina Velane" is based on Desh raga.

-The soundtrack was marketed by HMV; it was successful and all eight songs were well received.
+The soundtrack was marketed by His Master's Voice; it was successful and all eight songs were well received.
 "Lechindi Nidra", "Kolu Koloyanna", "Aligina Velane Choodali", and "Prema Yatralaku" achieved cult status in Telugu cinema, particularly for their lyrics.
 M. L. Narasimham of The Hindu noted that all songs from the film "are being enjoyed even today by music lovers."